mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ls .
 ```

 Ok, so one way that MitoHiFi works is from selecting mitochondrial reads from a pot of whole-genome sequenced reads.
-For that it maps those reads to a close-related reference.
+To do that, it maps those reads to a close-related mitogenome reference.
 To allow this step, we have writen a python script that downloads a complete close-related reference for you from the NCBI.
 So the first command you need to run before your start MitoHiFi is the following.

 Remember we are assembling data for _Agriphila straminella_.
 So we want to find the closest referent available for it, including it's own mitogenome, if available.